 - Helps construct a strong authorial presence and gets your name 'out there' as a published author.

-So if you're wading your way through the umpteenth draft of your novel, or even if you haven't quite started yet, read on for five reasons you should stop what you're doing (just for a bit) and start writing short stories.
+If you're wading your way through the umpteenth draft of your novel, or even if you haven't quite started yet, read on for five reasons you should stop what you're doing (just for a bit) and start writing short stories.

 1. Short stories develop your skills